-In-Hall Workshops and Educational Activities: In 2022, 30 programs occurred in campus living communities focused on sexual assault prevention, sexual assault intervention, healthy relationships, and consent.
+In-Hall Workshops and Educational Activities: In 2022, 32 programs occurred in campus living communities focused on sexual assault prevention, sexual assault intervention, healthy relationships, and consent.
 These efforts reached on-campus community members in the form of interactive in-person workshops.
 Additionally, several staff members provided passive education through bulletin boards, allowing students to self-pace their engagement with the information and resources.
-Lastly, in October of 2022, we collaborated with Health Promotion on two events regarding the aforementioned topics.
-The first event, "Twisted Twilight" brought awareness to 'red flags' that are often romanticized in pop culture and impact how students feel about relationships.
-For the second program "Can I Kiss You?"
-Campus Living brought a nationally recognized speaker to campus to discuss the importance of consent and healthy relationships.
+Lastly, in September of 2023, we collaborated with Health Promotion on the "Can I Kiss You?" event.
+Together we brought a nationally recognized speaker to campus to discuss the importance of consent and healthy relationships.
 The attendees comprised of on-campus students, fraternity and sorority life members, and student athletes.